Chandan-lal/HealthCare-WebApp/Healthcare Webapp/README.md

 For more details on the project please go throught the report.
-TO run it create tables "users" and "billing" with the following columns for both the tables respectively:
+TO run it create tables "users" and "billing" with the following columns for both the tables respectively.

 Note: The table names are case sensitive and should be named the same.
 Unless it is changed in the code.